PushkinStudio/PsIronSource/README.md

 You can get notifications about various ad-related events by binding to `VideoStateDelegate`: `UPsIronSourceLibrary::GetIronSourceProxy()->VideoStateDelegate.AddDynamic(this, &AExampleGameMode::OnVideoAdStateChanged)`.

+## Rewarded video

 To query rewarded video availability, use `HasRewardedVideo`, `IsRewardedVideoCappedForPlacement` or `VideoStateDelegate` events.

 To start rewarded video, call `ShowRewardedVideo`.

+## Interstitials

+To query interstitial availability, use `IsInterstitialReady`, `IsInterstitialCappedForPlacement` or `VideoStateDelegate` events.

+To start interstitial, call `ShowInterstitial`.
+You should load interstitial manually with function `LoadInterstitial` before first call `ShowInterstitial` and every time after interstitial was shown, e.g., you can use events `InterstitialClosed`, `InterstitialShowFailed` and `InterstitialLoadFailed`.